 To focus your research, think about what kind of question you are asking.

 When you are learning about a new topic in medicine, you are probably looking for answers to who, what, where, why, when, & how questions.
 These are also called background questions.
-Asking these kind of questions helps you explore a new topic & & answers can be easily found in articles & text books, & basic reference sources, such as Wikipedia or a Research Starter online article in the library catalogue.
-These are such questions as:
+Asking these kind of questions helps you explore a new topic & answers can be easily found in articles & text books, & basic reference sources, such as Wikipedia or a Research Starter online article in the library catalogue.
+These are questions such as:

 E.g. kidney diseases > chronic kidney disease (ckd) > how is it diagnosed?